Transformational leadership theory

 These are addressed in the "Practitioners Masterclass" which takes a holistic view of the key areas and shows you how to put all this into practise.

-And all of this is examined, co-related and integrated with the other key areas leading your people through change, putting it all together and managing the whole messy business.
-To equip yourself, stay one step ahead with the tools and processes that will enable you to manage the messy stuff - check out the Practitioners' Masterclass [or click on the image to the right].
+To equip yourself, stay one step ahead with the tools and processes that will enable you to apply the theory - check out the Practitioners' Masterclass [or click on the image to the right].

 James MacGregor Burns - Leadership with a higher purpose